 Dan has been a resident of Great Bend since 1976 and spent over four decades in Banking until his retirement as the President and CEO of First Kansas Bank in 2007.

 Dan and his wife Jannette have three children and four grandchildren.
 Throughout the years, Dan has been involved in numerous roles through the community, banking organizations, and the Presbyterian Church.
 In 2016, he was named ‘Outstanding Citizen of the Year’ by the Great Bend Chamber of Commerce.
-In addition to being elected a Wheatland Trustee, Dan also sits on the board of the Kansas Electric Cooperatives, Inc.

 Dan views time as a gift these days and is grateful for every day.
 He enjoys spending time with family and in bible study.
 In his spare time, Dan likes to do yard work, read, travel and watch spectator sports.